 There are many reasons why you may be coming to Ireland.
 You may be coming to work, to set up a business, to study, to join a family member or to retire.
-You may be looking for protection and intend to apply for refugee status or other protection.
+You may be looking for international protection and intend to apply for refugee status or subsidiary protection.
 Before you come to Ireland, you need to know first of all whether or not you are entitled to live here.
 Your right to live in Ireland depends mainly on your nationality and what you intend to do when you come here.

 After you have established whether or not you are entitled to come and live in Ireland, you will need other information about the formalities of living here.
 This document is an overview of the main things you need to know if you are proposing to come to Ireland to live.
 (It is not designed for short term visitors, but you may find some relevant information below.)